-^{}Assumes the retention of current tenants which will continue to income-qualify under the LIHTC guidelines post renovations, per GDCA guidelines.
+Assumes all RA units are leasable and will remain occupied and the retention of current tenants which will continue to income-qualify under the LIHTC guidelines post renovations, per GDCA guidelines.
 These units have been excluded from these demand estimates.

 Per GDCA guidelines, capture rates below 30% for projects in urban markets and below 35% for projects in rural markets are considered acceptable.
-As such, the subject's overall capture rate of 8.8% is considered achievable and demonstrates a sufficient base of support for the subject project.
-When considering only the 29 units which would need re-rented due to tenants no longer qualifying to reside at the property post renovations, the subject's capture rate declines to 4.9%.
-In reality, however, most (if not all) current tenants are expected to remain at the property post renovations, due to the availability of a Private Rental Assistance (PRA) subsidy which will be provided by the developer to all current unassisted tenants.
-This subsidy will prevent a rent increase to existing tenants following renovations.
-Thus, the subject's effective capture rate is 0.0%.
+As such, the subject's overall capture rate of 27.4% when assuming the retention of RA is considered achievable and demonstrates a sufficient base of support for the subject project under this scenario.
+In the unlikely event RA was lost and the property was to operate exclusively under the LIHTC guidelines, the overall capture rate increases to 50.2%, which suggests a more limited base of support for the subject project in this unlikely scenario.
+Effectively, however, the subject project will only need to fill the units which would become vacant from tenant turnover due to tenants no longer qualifying under the LIHTC guidelines.
+In this scenario, the non-RA units would have a capture rate of 4.3%, which is considered achievable and is below the GDCA threshold of 35% for projects in rural markets.
+In reality, the developer will also provide a Private Rental Assistance (PRA) subsidy which will be made available to all current unassisted tenants.
+When considering the retention of RA and the availability of this PRA subsidy, most, if not all, current tenants will continue to qualify and remain at the property post renovations.
+Thus, the subject's effective capture rate(s) is lower than that reflected in the preceding table.

-Applying the shares of demand detailed in $Section\ G$ to the income-qualified households and existing competitive supply yields demand and capture rates for the proposed units by bedroom type as follows:
+Applying the shares of demand detailed in Section G to the income-qualified households and existing competitive supply yields demand and capture rates for the proposed units by bedroom type as follows: